 How to Get to Casa Museo Otraparte

 Casa Museo Otraparte is located in Envigado.
 And it is located only a five-minute walk from an area in Envigado known as Calle de la Buena Mesa (Street of the Good Table), which has many restaurants.

 Envigado is a separate municipality in the Aburrá Valley, which is located directly south of El Poblado in Medellín.

 One way to get to Casa Museo Otraparte is via the Medellín Metro.
 And the museum is located about a 15-minute walk from the Ayurá metro station on Line A.

-In addition, some taxi or Uber drivers in Medellín will know where Casa Museo Otraparte in Envigado is located.
+In addition, some taxi drivers in Medellín will know where Casa Museo Otraparte in Envigado is located.
 If not, give the driver the museum address below.
-And Casa Museo Otraparte is a relatively short taxi ride from El Poblado, which will cost less than 10,000 pesos.
+And Casa Museo Otraparte is a relatively short taxi ride from El Poblado, which will cost about 10,000 pesos.

 In addition, it’s normally pretty easy to catch a taxi in the street in front of the museum.